Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about hidradenitis suppurativa sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Iltefat Husain Hamzavi, M.D., F.A.A.D., Co-Founder of the Global Vitiligo Foundation is the co-director of the multicultural section of Henry Ford Hospital’s dermatology department.
-Learn more about him here
+Learn more about him here.

 Laurie Berger has been a health care writer, reporter, and editor for the past 14 years.
-Learn more about her here
+Learn more about her here.

 Related Articles

-Can Manuka Honey Help With Hidradenitis Suppurativa?
+Can You Get a Breast Reduction With Hidradenitis Suppurativa?

 Recent Articles